Stunning garden pathway with square stepping stones

 14. Clean wooden plank arrangement

 Complement your pruned and shaped bushes by creating a walkway lined with wooden planks.
-Imagine walking on this under the morning sunshine!
+This approach brings the comfort of indoor flooring to your outdoor space while establishing clear routes between different garden areas.

 Creative garden path ideas